 If you have any questions, or would like to know exactly what data we track, please contact Michela Sborchia from this link https://www.heartalchemyinstitute.com/contactmichela or by email to

-On our website you can sign up for events, where we use your personal information to process and register your application.
+On my website you can sign up for events, where we use your personal information to process and register your application.